The Infinity Mirror Test for Graph Models: Preliminaries

 \textsc{DeltaCON} is an example of a known node-correspondence metric that compares node affinities between $G$ and $\hat{G}$~\citep{koutra2013deltacon,koutra2016deltacon}.
 Affinities are measured using belief propagation, which associates every node with a vector measuring its influence on its $k$-hop neighbors.
 A score is produced by comparing the vectors of corresponding node affinities.
 Unfortunately, most graph models do not generate graphs with a known node-correspondence.
 Although best-guess node correspondence can be predicted if needed, known node-correspondence metrics like \textsc{DeltaCON} and the cut distance~\citep{liu2018cut} are not well-suited for the present work.

 Fortunately, there also exist many unknown node-correspondence metrics.
-Examples include Portrait divergence, $\lambda$-distance, and NetLSD~\citep{bagrow2019information,wilson2008study,tsitsulin2018netlsd}.
+Examples include Portrait divergence and $\lambda$-distance~\citep{bagrow2019information,wilson2008study}.
 We can also directly compare the graphlet counts~\citep{ahmed2015efficient} between $G$ and $\hat{G}$, or compute their graphlet correlation distance (GCD)~\citep{prvzulj2007biological} by counting node orbitals.
-The Network Laplacian Spectral Descriptor (NetLSD) is a permutation-invariant graph comparison method that simulates a heat diffusion processes on each graph.
-NetLSD produces a high-dimensional vector that corresponds to the sum of the heat in discretized timesteps over the simulation, and the Euclidean distance between these vectors can be used to compare two or more graphs.
 Finally, loss functions from recent graph neural network models compare $G$ to $\hat{G}$ by collating derived graph features like power-law exponents, diameters, and node centrality scores~\citep{bojchevski2018netgan}.

 In each case, the features extracted by a model and the generative process by which predictions are made carry inherent biases, which may elude even the most comprehensive performance or comparison metric.